Need a Facebook Alternative? Top 14 Social Media Sites to Try Today!

 Running a marketing campaign on Reddit is a long-term game, as few people trust new users on this platform, which originally started as a social news aggregator.
 However, once you've been an active member for some time, you can tap into a solid social network market with millions of active users.

 Reddit is a strong alternative to Facebook groups because of the way that threads are categorized.
 It's an easy platform to find people that are interested in your niche and start discussions with them.

 Notably, MeWe charges a low fee to start a business page on their platform.

 This is because the service is ad-free, unlike Facebook.
-Therefore, they need to charge for some premium features to make up the cost.
+Therefore, they need to charge for some optional paid services to make up the cost.

-Even a few extras like cloud storage, special emoticons, and secret chats are considered premium features.
+On this next-gen social network, even a few extras like cloud storage, special emoticons, and Secret Chat accounts are considered premium features.

 However, there are other ways to use MeWe to promote your business.
 You can either join or create groups that are related to your niche and grow a following that way.

 Once you've established an audience, you can market your own brand from your personal page.